 After watching Taylor Swift's Eras Tour Concert movie on streaming, I officially became a Swiftie.
-One scene that stuck with me was Taylor wearing her iconic "A Lot Going On at the Moment" shirt.
+One scene that stuck with me was Taylor wearing her iconic "A Lot Going On at the Moment" shirt that she wore during her song "22".
+Inspired by that moment, I decided to recreate the look myself.

 This is the outfit that she wore while singing her song "22" from the Red album/era.
-At every concert, she gives away her "22" hat and my little one loves to reenact this scene as either Taylor Swift or the one receiving the hat.
-I loved the design so much that I made my own version.
+At every concert, she gives away her "22" hat, and my little one loves to reenact this scene as either Taylor Swift or the one receiving the hat.

 What You Need / Materials